Here's How Your Trade Confluent Inc. (CFLT) Aggressively Right Now

 Citigroup, on the other hand, stated in their research note that they expect to see CFLT reach a price target of $80, previously predicting the price at $90.
 The rating they have provided for CFLT stocks is “Neutral” according to the report published on January 11th, 2022.

-During the last 5 trading sessions, CFLT rose by +12.62%, in comparison to the 20-day moving average, which settled at $55.38.
-In addition, Confluent Inc. saw -42.89% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CFLT fell by -22.62%, in comparison to the 20-day moving average, which settled at $49.15.
+In addition, Confluent Inc. saw -56.07% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading